amahi/platform/README.md

 # Contributing

-Well-tested contributions are always welcome!
+Contributions are always welcome!
 Here's what you need to do to get the Amahi platform working:

 #### 1. Clone the repo